Balance is very important in parkour and self-defense.

-First, you need to be able to get into the squat position on the ground.
+First, you need to get into the squat position on the ground.

-If you do not have the flexibility for this, do these two yoga stretches to improve.
+If you do not have the flexibility for this, the seated forward bend and downward facing dog yoga stretches will help.

 Once you can do a squat on the ground, do it on the rail.